oddcommit/client-management-app/README.md

-# Doremi Music
+# Client Management app

-A music website with student management and invoice generator functions.
+A website with student management and invoice generator functions.

 #### Features: